-The FHLB invests in interest-bearing deposits, securities purchased under agreements to resell, and Federal funds sold to provide short-term liquidity.
+The FHLB invests in interest-bearing deposits, securities purchased under agreements to resell, and Federal funds sold to provide liquidity.

-Interest-bearing deposits and Federal funds sold are generally transacted with counterparties that have received a credit rating of single-A or greater by a nationally recognized statistical rating organization (NRSRO).
+At December 31, 2023 and 2022, interest-bearing deposits and Federal funds sold were transacted with counterparties that have received a credit rating of single-A or greater by a nationally recognized statistical rating organization (NRSRO).
 The FHLB's internal ratings of these counterparties may differ from those issued by an NRSRO.
 Finance Agency regulations include a limit on the amount of unsecured credit the FHLB may extend to a counterparty.
-At December 31, 2022 and 2021, all investments in interest-bearing deposits and Federal funds sold were repaid or expected to be repaid according to the contractual terms.
-No allowance for credit losses was recorded for these assets at December 31, 2022 and 2021.
-Carrying values of interest-bearing deposits and Federal funds sold exclude accrued interest receivable of (in thousands) \$5,524 and \$1,299 as of December 31, 2022, and \$1 and \$10 as of December 31, 2021.
+At December 31, 2023 and 2022, all investments in interest-bearing deposits and Federal funds sold were repaid or expected to be repaid according to their respective contractual terms.
+No allowance for credit losses was recorded for these assets at December 31, 2023 and 2022.
+Carrying values of interest-bearing deposits and Federal funds sold exclude accrued interest receivable of (in thousands) \$8,627 and \$3,006 as of December 31, 2023, and \$5,524 and \$1,299 as of December 31, 2022.

 Securities purchased under agreements to resell are short-term and are structured such that they are evaluated regularly to determine if the market value of the underlying securities decreases below the market value required as collateral (i.e., subject to collateral maintenance provisions).
 If so, the counterparty must place an equivalent amount of additional securities as collateral or remit an equivalent amount of cash, generally by the next business day.
-Based upon the collateral held as security and collateral maintenance provisions with counterparties, the FHLB determined that no allowance for credit losses was needed for its securities purchased under agreements to resell at December 31, 2022 and 2021.
-The carrying value of securities purchased under agreements to resell excludes accrued interest receivable of (in thousands) \$232 and \$10 as of December 31, 2022 and 2021, respectively.
+Based upon the collateral held as security and collateral maintenance provisions with counterparties, the FHLB determined that no allowance for credit losses was needed for its securities purchased under agreements to resell at December 31, 2023 and 2022.
+The carrying value of securities purchased under agreements to resell excludes accrued interest receivable of (in thousands) \$2,373 and \$232 as of December 31, 2023 and 2022, respectively.